[R] SB 2430

 Andrew Cuomo’s Anti-Free Speech Move on B.D.S., New York Times

-UPDATE: On June 6, 2016, Sen. Martins introduced SB 8017 which seeks to amend New York’s education law to defund any student group that “directly or indirectly promotes, encourage or permits” boycotts “based on race, class, gender, national origin” and other protected categories.
+SB 8017 which sought to amend New York’s education law to defund any student group that “directly or indirectly promotes, encourage or permits” boycotts “based on race, class, gender, national origin” and other protected categories.

-S6378A/A9036* and S6086/A8220A** would: 1) create an online blacklist of individuals, non-profit organizations, companies, and other entities that support boycotts of Israel; 2) prohibit blacklisted individuals and entities from doing business with the state of New York; and 3) prohibit state pension funds from investing in companies engaged in politically motivated boycotts of Israel.
+S6378A/A9036* and S6086/A8220A** would have: 1) created an online blacklist of individuals, non-profit organizations, companies, and other entities that support boycotts of Israel; 2) prohibited blacklisted individuals and entities from doing business with the state of New York; and 3) prohibited state pension funds from investing in companies engaged in politically motivated boycotts of Israel.

 *S6378A/A9036 also apply to boycotts directed toward an "allied nation" of the U.S.

 **A8220A excludes "individuals" from the blacklist it would create.

 Updated: Legal analysis by Palestine Legal, Center for Constitutional Rights, and National Lawyers Guild

 Legislation would undermine the right to boycott, Buffalo News